garden-io/garden/docs/reference/action-types/Test/container.md

       # config source directory (or absolute).
       hostPath:

       # The action reference to a _volume Deploy action_ that should be mounted at `containerPath`.
-The supported
-      # action types are `persistentvolumeclaim` and `configmap`.
+      # The supported action types are `persistentvolumeclaim` and `configmap`.
       #
       # Note: Make sure to pay attention to the supported `accessModes` of the referenced volume.
-Unless it supports
+      # Unless it supports the ReadWriteMany access mode,
-      # the ReadWriteMany access mode, you'll need to make sure it is not configured to be mounted by multiple
+      # you'll need to make sure it is not configured to be mounted by multiple services at the same time.
-      # services at the same time.
-Refer to the documentation of the module type in question to learn more.
+      # Refer to the documentation of the action type in question to learn more.
       action:

   # If true, run the main container in privileged mode.
 Processes in privileged containers are essentially equivalent